Kong/kong/README.md

 Kong has been built with the following leading principles:

-* **High Performance**: Sub-millisecond processing latency to support mission critical use cases and high throughput.
+- **High Performance**: Sub-millisecond processing latency to support the mission critical use cases and high throughput.
-* **Extensibility**: With a pluggable architecture to extend Kong in Lua or GoLang with Kong's Plugin SDK.
+- **Extensibility**: With a pluggable architecture to extend Kong in Lua or GoLang with Kong's Plugin SDK.
-* **Portability**: To run on every platform, every cloud and to natively support Kubernetes via our modern Ingress Controller.
+- **Portability**: To run on every platform, every cloud and to natively support Kubernetes via our modern Ingress Controller.

 ## Features

 - **Cloud-Native**: Platform agnostic, Kong can run on any platform - from bare metal to containers - and it can run on every cloud natively.
 - **Kubernetes-Native**: Declaratively configure Kong with native Kubernetes CRDs using the official Ingress Controller to route and connect all L4 + L7 traffic.
 - **Dynamic Load Balancing**: Load balance traffic across multiple upstream services.
 - **Hash-based Load Balancing**: Load balance with consistent hashing/sticky sessions.
 - **Circuit-Breaker**: Intelligent tracking of unhealthy upstream services.
 - **Health Checks:** Active and passive monitoring of your upstream services.
 - **Service Discovery**: Resolve SRV records in third-party DNS resolvers like Consul.
 - **Serverless**: Invoke and secure AWS Lambda or OpenWhisk functions directly from Kong.
 - **WebSockets**: Communicate to your upstream services via WebSockets.
 - **gRPC**: Communicate to your gRPC services and observe your traffic with logging and observability plugins